lpakingan/challenge-1-code-refactor/README.md

-# Bootcamp Challenge #1: Code Refractor
+# Bootcamp Challenge #1: Code Refactor

 ## Summary of the Challenge